olliejm/CSC3722-NEST-Demo/README.md

 Requires Raspberry Pi, Grove Pi, grove LEDs, grove ultrasonic ranger module and grove LCD RGB backlight display and associated python packages.

-Intended to be a 'Wizard of Oz' style prototype of some of the proposed functionality of our design concept foe neighbourhood-networked 'home hub'.
+Intended to be a 'Wizard of Oz' style prototype of some of the proposed functionality of our design concept; a neighbourhood-networked 'home hub'.